marbens-arch/minecraft-edu-edition-all-ports-poc/README.md

 I suspect my router is not [standard-compliant](https://github.com/qbittorrent/qBittorrent/issues/1758#issuecomment-47003605).

 If you have a known standard-compliant UPnP router, and it works for you, create an issue on this repository.

+This vulnerability is only known by me to work on Android, although it will probably work on other platforms too.